 WHY IS HE HERE?
 BLITZ covered Sosebee and the Warriors throughout his high school career.
 He was the BLITZ Baseball Player of the Year in both 2010 and 2011, and is a member of the BLITZ Hall of Fame.

 WHERE IS HE NOW?
-Sosebee has advanced very well through the Yankees system since 2015.
-In five seasons in the minors, he is 18-14 overall with a tiny 2.64 ERA and 28 saves to go with 296 strikeouts (against just 90 walks).
+Sosebee had advanced very well through the Yankees system since 2015.
+In five seasons in the minors, he wass 18-14 overall with a tiny 2.64 ERA and 28 saves to go with 296 strikeouts (against just 90 walks).
 He tallied 14 saves in 2017, and in 2018 earned promotions to AA and AAA with Scranton-Wilkes-Barre.
 Sosebee threw a relievers’ no-hitter amidst his 2018 promotion (a rare feat you must read to believe) and also took care of shutting down highly-touted and famous Tim Tebow among his big moments.
-Sosebee is just a call away from The BIGS!
+Sosebee was just a call away from The BIGS!
 In 2019, he went 5-1 with a 3.63 ERA with 6 saves, striking out 66 in 51 innings of work.
 Unfortunately, he did not play professionally after that.

 This might be one of the coolest paths taken on this list.
 Ansley Vardeman was a standout cross country runner from Towns County, winning a state title as an individual and as a team.
 With ample talent to run at the next level, she pursued a dream as a cheer dancer at UGA, becoming one of the best in the SEC.
 She then chased that dream right to the Boston Celtics.